Assessment for Aged Care

 If a person is seeking services provided under the Aged Care Act 1997 they must complete the Application for care under the Aged Care Act 1997 form.
 This is so the ACAT can work out their eligibility for care.
 The ACAT accesses the form through the My Aged Care assessor portal and sends a printed version to the person to complete.
 ACATs upload the completed form as an attachment to the client record on My Aged Care.

 Approvals for Commonwealth subsidised aged care

 The ACAT assessor records the comprehensive assessment and approved care types on the My Aged Care system and the approval information is sent to us.

-Use online claiming to view the National Screening Assessment Form (NSAF) if you are an aged care provider for:
+Use the online claiming to view the National Screening Assessment Form (NSAF) if you are an aged care provider for:

 - Residential Care